The WELL® is a Salon.com community

 CGI - Counters and Forms

-The WELL offers several CGI programs which you can use to enhance your Web pages.
+The WELL offers two simple CGI programs.
 Currently, you can set up a mailto form and a visitor counter.

 Web Traffic and Costs

-The Complete plan includes Web publishing at no additional cost.
-The included storage allotment is currently set at 100 Megabytes, including combined email, home and WEB directory content.
+The included storage allotment in our current Membership is set at 100 Megabytes, including combined any stored legacy shell email (oldtimers only), plus other home and WEB directory content.
 Additional storage is charged according to our Membership plans, pricing and billing policies.
 Surcharges for exceptionally heavy traffic to personal WELL Web pages are also described on that page.

 Tools and Resources